mmaz/neet/docs/reinforcement_learning.md

 ## Part 3: Training a policy with a pre-trained VAE

-First, download [the pre-trained VAE from the author's Google Drive folder](https://drive.google.com/open?id=1n7FosFA0hALhuESf1j1yg-hERCnfVc4b) for Level0 in the same directory you cloned the repository into.
+First, download [the pre-trained VAE from the author's Google Drive folder](https://drive.google.com/open?id=1n7FosFA0hALhuESf1j1yg-hERCnfVc4b) for *Level 0* in the same directory you cloned the repository into.

 Next, launch the Unity environment (if it is not already running from **Part 1**)